The Voice UK: Coaches

 On 6 March 2017, ITV confirmed that will.i.am. would return to the series in 2018.
 The network also expressed that "all parties" were interested in Jones' return, as well.
 In October 2017, it was announced that Jones and Hudson would return, alongside singer Olly Murs joining the coaching panel, replacing Rossdale.
 On 21 September 2018, the Daily Express announced that will.i.am, Jones, Hudson and Murs would all return to the show as coaches for the eighth series.
 In September 2019, it was announced that Meghan Trainor would replace a departing Hudson, who cited work commitments in the United States as the reason for her departure; Jones, Murs and will.i.am were announced to be returning alongside Trainor.

 On 8 October 2020, Trainor announced that she would not be returning for the tenth series, after announcing her pregnancy.
-British singer Anne-Marie would replace Trainor in 2021.
+English singer-songwriter Anne-Marie would replace Trainor in 2021.
+All four coaches returned for the eleventh and twelfth series.
+On 22 September 2023, Murs announced that he would not be returning for the thirteenth series of the show after being axed.
+On 29 October 2023, it was also revealed that Anne-Marie had been axed, to refresh the judging panel.
+On 21 February 2024, it was announced that will.i.am and Jones would be joined by LeAnn Rimes and McFly band members Tom Fletcher and Danny Jones, with the latter being a coach on the kids version, as the first duo coach on the series.
+On 3 May 2025, it was announced that Rimes would leave the show while will.i.am, Jones and McFly would return for the fourteenth series.
+On 3 June 2025, former The Voice Australia coach Kelly Rowland was announced as Rimes' replacement.